flutter/website/src/docs/development/accessibility-and-localization/internationalization.md

 }
 ```

-Then, let's define an `app_es.arb` in the same directory to contain
+5. Next, add an `app_es.arb` file in the same directory for
-Spanish translations for the message defined above:
+Spanish translation of the same message:

 ```json
 {